COSC-499-W2023/year-long-project-team-1/app/front-end/README.md

 ## Running the App

-First, navigate to this folder in your terminal (`year-long-project-team-1/app/front-end/`).
+First, navigate to this folder in your terminal (`year-long-project-team-1/app/front-end/`) and run `npm install`.

 ### Development